songsqian/Ice/README.md

 # Ice
-Great Lakes ice cover phenology
+This repository includes data and R code used in the Great Lakes ice cover phenology analysis